English

 A comprehensive quiz consisting of various MCQs pertained to figurative language definitions and examples.
 It will be followed by an open-ended section where students will write about their favorite poetic device and provide examples from poems they have read.

-Theme Exploration Quiz
+Theme Recognition Quiz

 Final Review on Prefixes and Suffixes